A Bridge from Audio to Video: Phoneme-Viseme Alignment Allows Every Face to Speak Multiple Languages: Method

 \subsection{Pseudo-Phoneme Guided Expert Routing}

-While prototype alignment provides universal anchors, it is still necessary to dynamically adapt feature processing across languages.
-To this end, we introduce a sparse mixture-of-experts (MoE) router guided by pseudo-phoneme labelss.
-At each time step $t$, the router combines content features $\mathbf{h}^{(t)}$ with the pseudo-phoneme labels $\mathbf{v}^{(t)}$ to produce expert scores $s_i = \beta\,g_{\text{phon},i}(\mathbf{v}^{(t)}) + (1-\beta)\,g_{\text{cont},i}(\mathbf{h}^{(t)})$, where $\beta \in [0,1]$ balances phoneme- and content-based gating.
-The top-$S$ experts are selected, and their outputs are aggregated with softmax-normalized weights.
+Although prototype alignment provides universal anchors, the model still needs to adapt feature processing dynamically across languages.
+To this end, we introduce a sparse mixture-of-experts (MoE) router guided by pseudo-phoneme distributions.
+At each time step $t$, the router combines content features $\mathbf{h}^{(t)}$ with pseudo-phoneme features $\mathbf{v}^{(t)}$ to produce expert logits